zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 draft: true
 ---

 At EGSR 2022, Atanasov, Koylazov, Dimov, and Wilkie presented a paper titled [Microsurface Transformations](https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.14590), where the authors discuss linear transformations of microfacet distributions.
 Since I have been long interested in surface geometry, its representations, and the associated transformations (something I have previously explored in the context of [bump and normal mapping](/post/surface-gradient/)), this work immediately caught my attention.
-While the subject may seem obscure, the idea of parameterizing surface detail using a (spatially varying) matrix is immensely powerful.
+While the subject may seem obscure, the idea of parameterizing surface detail in terms of a (spatially varying) transformation matrix is immensely powerful.
 It also brings much-needed conceptual clarity, as it enables the processing of geometry at all scales using the framework of linear algebra.
-This is highly desirable if one wishes to model the appearance of deformed objects, with stretching and bending properly affecting fine surface detail (and, thus, its reflectance properties).
+This is highly desirable if one wishes to model the appearance of deformed objects, with stretching and bending properly affecting fine surface detail (and, thus, the reflectance properties).
 Perhaps you can imagine other, less conventional applications of microsurface transformations.
 We shall explore one of them in this article.

 <!--more-->